 System manages stormwater attenuation and rainwater harvesting using one tank only.

 The additional space and storage capacity normally demanded by extra rainwater harvesting volume, together with the costs of associated materials and land take, are avoided.

-Daily rainfall forecast received in mm/24 hours.
+Live rainfall forecast received in mm/24 hours.